Year 7 Maths NSW Curriculum Topics

 Computation with Integers

-Compare and order integers
+- Compare and order integers

-Apply all four operations to integers
+- Apply all four operations confidently

 Indices

-Use index notation (powers, prime factorisation)
+- Use index notation (powers, prime factorisation)

-Linear Relationships
+Linear Relationships (Intro)

-Plot and identify points on the Cartesian Plane
+- Plot and identify points on the Cartesian plane

-Plot linear relationships
+- Plot simple linear relationships

 Term 2